releng-tool/releng-tool/Documentation/developer-guide.rst

 script helpers
 ~~~~~~~~~~~~~~

-releng-tool provides a series of helper methods which can be used in
+releng-tool provides a series of helper functions which can be used in
 script-based packages, post-processing and more.
-Helper methods provided are
+Helper functions provided are
 listed below:

 +--------------------------+---------------------------------------------------+